 In real life, people resist new ideas and encounter obstacles.
 People hesitate to alter habits that are working, and to take a risk and invest effort to try something new.
 People don’t understand how things work at first or how to use them.
 Learning effort is required, to familiarize themselves with the product.
 They easily misunderstand or get confused, may get tired and quit.
 People naturally expect that promises from vendors are self-interested and doubt their truth.
-They are only likely to proceed if they perceive true value.
+They are only likely to proceed if they perceive actual value for themselves.

-The Offering must motivate people to set aside their natural resistance and to push through obstacles they encounter in the hopes of achieving a valued solution to their problem.
+The Offering must motivate people to set aside their natural resistance and to push through obstacles they encounter in the hope of resolving their issue.

 Generalizing from the specific.